 Another beneficial certification sought by emergency nurses is the Certified Emergency Nurse certificate administered by the Board of Certification in Emergency Nursing.
 The professional board focuses on medical treatments specific to emergency nursing.

-Registered nurses comprise the largest part of health care occupations with approximately 2.6 million positions in 2008, according to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov), of which 90,000 are emergency nurses.
-From 2008 to 2018, registered nurse job opportunities are expected to grow by 22%.
-According to Nurse Source, the average base salary for an emergency nurse is $46,782.
+Registered nurses comprise the largest part of health care occupations with over 2.7 million positions in 2010, according to the U.S. Bureau of Labor Statistics (BLS) (www.bls.gov).
+From 2010 to 2020, the BLS reports registered nurse job opportunities are expected to grow by 26%.
+Data from the BLS shows the average salary for a registered nurse was $67,930 in May of 2012.

 Related to Emergency Nurse: Job Description, Duties and Requirements